Future Watch 1: Data Security.

 G: Hi Chris thanks for your time today.
 We’re going to start by discussing your article ‘5 rules of thumb and security of YOUR data’.
 Before we get started would you mind giving us a quick introduction to Know Now and your role there?

-We’re an award winning team.
-We won a big data award in 2015 for an idea on using open data to help emergency situations and we were cohort 1 finalists on the on the Cognicity challenge in Canary Wharf.
+We’re an award-winning team.
+We won a big data award in 2015 for an idea on using open data to help emergency situations and we were cohort 1 finalists on the Cognicity challenge in Canary Wharf.

 Find out more about the Cognicity challenge here: http://cognicity.london/cognicity-challenge

 It’s been a fun 2 and a half years so far and I’m looking forward to more fun with Mr Patterson.

 G: You have written about data security.
 Why is this an issue that is relevant to Know Now?